tomcotter7/notes/genai.md

     - Repeat the process for the summarized chunks, until we have a single summary.

 For retrieval, they have two processes.
 Either, they query the tree level by level, taking the `top-k` chunks at each level.
 Or, they collapse the tree and do traditional retrieval methods obtaining the most similar chunks.

+Since the embedding vectors have a high dimensionality, they use Uniform Manifold Approximation and Projection (UMAP) to reduce the dimensionality of the vectors, this results in better performance.
+As of 14/03/2024, they are ranked 3rd on the QuALITY benchmark, found [here](https://paperswithcode.com/sota/question-answering-on-quality?p=raptor-recursive-abstractive-processing-for).

 #### Fusion / Hybrid Retrieval